xavixava/anysec-dissectors/README.md

 ### Linux

-In Linux, the "Personal Lua Plugins" folder usually is $HOME/.local/lib/wireshark/plugins, as such to setup the dissectors:
+In Linux, you may use eihter the global or the personal plugins folder to install the dissectors.
+Both directories depende on the system, in these tests the global directory is ```/usr/lib64/wireshark/plugins/``` and the personal Lua plugins folder usually is ```$HOME/.local/lib/wireshark/plugins```.
+To install the dissectors under the personal folder:

 1. Clone the repository: ```git clone https://github.com/xavixava/anysec-dissectors.git```